Hausdorff measure of sets of Dirichlet non-improvable affine forms: Introduction

-It is worth mentioning that Jarn\'{i}k's theorem was indeed proved for any dimension functions $f$, not just the functions of the form $f(r):=r^s$ stated in Theorem \ref{Jarnik}.
+It is worth mentioning that Jarn\'{i}k's theorem was indeed proved for any dimension functions $f$, not just the functions of the form $f(r):=r^s$ stated in Theorem \ref{Jarnik}, see \cite{DV97}.
 Regarding inhomogeneous Diophantine approximation, the analogue of Jarn\'{i}k's theorem for doubly metric case was proved in \cite{HKS20} and for singly metric case in \cite{B04}.

 For similar generalizations in the setting of Dirichlet's Theorem, let us give the following definition: for a non-increasing function $\psi:[T_0,\infty)\to\bR_{+}$, where $T_0 >1$ is fixed, we say that $A\in M_{m,n}(\bR)$ is $\psi$-\textit{Dirichlet} if the system \eq{ \|A\mb{q}-\mb{p}\|^m < \psi(T)\quad\text{and}\quad\|\mb{q}\|^n < T } has a nontrivial integral solution for all large enough $T$.
 Surprisingly, no zero-one law analogous to Khintchine-Groshev Theorem was known until recently when Kleinbock and Wadleigh \cite{KW18} proved a zero-one law on the Lebesgue measure of Dirichlet improvable numbers, that is, $m=n=1$.
 The Hausdorff measure-theoretic results for Dirichlet non-improvable numbers analogous to Theorem \ref{Jarnik} have also been established in \cite{HKWW18} for a general class of dimension functions $f$ called the essentially sub-linear dimension functions.
 For the non-essentially sub-linear dimension functions, the relevant results are in \cite{BHS20}.
-However, beyond the one-dimension setting hardly anything is known.
+For general $m,n\in\bN$, Kleinbock, Str\"{o}mbergsson, and Yu \cite{KSY21} recently gave sufficient conditions on $\psi$ to ensure that the set of $\psi$-Dirichlet $m\times n$ matrices has zero or full Lebesgue measure.

 Now, we focus our attention on inhomogeneous Diophantine approximation replacing the values of a system of linear forms $A\mb{q}$ by those of a system of \textit{affine forms} $\mb{q}\mapsto A\mb{q}+\mb{b}$, where $A\in M_{m,n}(\bR)$ and $\mb{b}\in\R^m$.
 Let $\widetilde{M}_{m,n}(\bR):= M_{m,n}(\bR)\times \bR^m$.
 Following \cite{KW19}, for a non-increasing function $\psi:[T_0,\infty)\to\bR_{+}$, we say that a pair $(A,\mb{b})\in \widetilde{M}_{m,n}(\bR)$ is $\psi$-\textit{Dirichlet} if there exist $\mb{p}\in\bZ^m$ and $\mb{q}\in\bZ^n$ such that \eqlabel{dirichlet}{ \|A\mb{q}+\mb{b}-\mb{p}\|^m < \psi(T)\quad\text{and}\quad\|\mb{q}\|^n < T } whenever $T$ is large enough.
 Denote by $\widehat{D}_{m,n}(\psi)$ the set of $\psi$-Dirichlet pairs in the unit cube $[0,1]^{mn+m}$.
 Note that in this definition, the case $\mb{q}=0$ is allowed so that $(A,\mb{b})$ is always $\psi$-Dirichlet for any $\mb{b}\in\bZ^m$.